So You Want Your Song Played On Radio

 Firstly, do your research.
 It’s a much maligned industry legend that most Programme Managers don’t like or don’t listen to new music.
 In a lot of cases that’s true.
 You have to understand that PM’s get a lot of unsolicited DJ demo’s that get filed in a drawer because these days most of them don’t actually have a say in who they hire.
 So imagine when it comes to new music… No presenter and very few PM’s actually schedule their own music these days.
 It comes from those network hubs I was telling you about earlier.
 My point… don’t bother sending your demo to stations that won’t actually be able to do anything about it.
 Target the people that might actually be able to do something with it and spend your time ‘working’ these people.

 In this day and age e-mail is a great start – Facebook is also where you need to investigate.
 Appeal to the egos of DJ’s – a small and short courtesy e-mail to your targeted presenter with the usual pleasantries about how much you enjoy their show, will go a long way to getting at least some recognition, even if it only ends up being an e-mail back.
 Realise, that in an hour some presenters will only get through maybe 10-12 songs (particularly if it’s commercial radio).
 Some of these might have to be ‘familiar’ tracks so again the chances of you getting airplay with the usual bulging inbox of mp3’s (CD’s are so 20th Century…) is still statistically small.
 If it’s a 2 or 3 hour show you do the maths…

 Know your target.
 Any new music DJ will be seen at gigs and where the cool kids go to hang out.
 They might be the socially awkward one standing at the back (or in the VIP) or they might be the one being mobbed by other hopefuls with CD’s, press packs etc. Choose your moment – it’s like making a move on a potential partner in a bar… Be familiar but don’t be over familiar, offer to buy them a drink, chat for 10 mins, and then walk away… You’re not looking to sleep with them on the first date !
 If you’re really lucky this is the start of a beautiful relationship that will flourish as they can claim that they played you first and you can thank him in front of 20,000 people at your first hometown stadium gig.

 Get the name right – attention to detail folks.
 John Peel was easy to get right, Steve Lamack (sic) probably doesn’t care anymore but you might wish you had cared a little more… And make it stand out, have a sense of humour…. show your personality… I’ll give you an example.
 As a PM once upon a time myself, I’ve seen my fair share of CD’s in plastic cases, with neat CV’s, that fall into the trap of just being… well ordinary.
 Even at this early stage being the first envelope or e-mail that’s opened puts you ahead of everyone else.
 Do something spontaneous don’t necessarily start with your song first – maybe do a bit of a chat, tell me something I really need to know about you, make me laugh – develop that relationship from the outset and create something memorable.
 Also if you have made it sound like the CD is specifically for me I’ll give you bonus points for effort!

 Obvious stuff – is what you’re sending broadcast quality?
 If it’s a 192kbps audio or less forget about it – for me anything less than 320kbps sounds shit and if you’ve spent all that money on studio time, and worked hard to pay for that studio time you’d want the moment that you’re exposed to the masses to sound as great as it possibly could be.
 And don’t expect a DJ/producer to come and see your show if it’s booked when they are actually on air… Pre-recording shows is not uncommon but is extremely unlikely if said DJ is coming to see you.

 One thing’s for sure – you’re going to get a lot of rejection – maybe because you aren’t as good as your mum says – but mainly because unfortunately this wonderful radio industry is much changed from what it was even 5 years ago.
 Sadly, radio is increasingly becoming less and less instrumental in breaking new acts, with considerably less opportunity to hear new music except in the case of Independently owned stations (not many of them left), student radio (of which you should seriously consider and by no means overlook) and the small amount of non profit community radio stations.
-The BBC in my opinion is still your best bet to get exposed via radio but radio should only be a small cog in your well oiled world domination machine.
+In the U.K. the BBC in my opinion is still your best bet to get exposed via radio but radio should only be a small cog in your well oiled world domination machine.